 \Cref{fig:gen2_10MeV} quantitatively shows that even relatively weak $\nu$SI would profoundly impact the Gen2 observations.
 We show the expected spectrum in Gen2, assuming a normalization compatible with current IceCube observations.
 In the bottom panel, we show the difference between the number of events with and without $\nu$SI, divided by the expected statistical uncertainties.

 The dotted purple line is of particular physical relevance.
 It corresponds to the coupling at which, for $M_\phi = 10 \, \mathrm{MeV}$, the neutrino mean free path (c.f.~\cref{eq:meanfreepath}) is 1 Gpc, roughly the distance to astrophysical neutrino sources.
-We expect the effects shown by that line to be close to the largest $\nu$SI propagation effects at any neutrino telescope: for smaller couplings, the observable neutrino flux attenuation, $\sim e^{-g^2/M_\phi^2}$, is exponentially small.
+We expect the effects shown by that line to be close to the weakest detectable $\nu$SI propagation effects: for smaller couplings, the neutrino flux attenuation $\sim e^{-g^2/M_\phi^2 n^t L} \sim 1 - g^2/M_\phi^2 n^t L$, where $L$ is the distance to sources, is hardly different from 1, and uncertainties on the underlying astrophysical flux could start playing an important role.
 According to the bottom panel, Gen2 should have enough statistical power to be sensitive to the dotted purple line.
 It will thus realize the full potential of high-energy astrophysical neutrino propagation for testing $\nu$SI.

 The results above also illustrate that the unique spectral features cannot be accommodated by a modified power law and so would be a smoking gun for $\nu$SI.
-Notice that it is not easy for random statistical fluctuations to emulate $\nu$SI, because (1) the separation between the absorption dips is precisely determined by external neutrino oscillation and cosmological data, and (2) $\nu$SI predict a bump with a fixed amplitude just below the lowest energy dip.
+Note that it is not easy for random statistical fluctuations to emulate $\nu$SI, because (1) the separation between the absorption dips is precisely determined by external neutrino oscillation and cosmological data, and (2) $\nu$SI predict a bump with a fixed amplitude just below each energy dip.
 These features suggest that, should spectral anomalies appear at Gen2, it could be relatively easy to identify them as being due to $\nu$SI or not.